openthread/ot-ns/cli/README.md

 Value `0` means no random packet loss, `0.5` means
 50% of packets are randomly lost, while `1.0` means 100% of packets are lost.

-Note that packets can be lost even if PLR is 0, for example if the RSSI of a frame is below the receiver's detection threshold, or if it has been interfered by another transmission.
+NOTE: packets can be lost even if PLR is 0, for example if the RSSI of a frame is below the receiver's detection threshold, or if it has been interfered by another transmission.
 The PLR defines just an additional mechanism of purely random loss.